 Identification and assessment of the road and associated infrastructure at risk from damage, deterioration or dilapidation arising from the construction and operation of the Project.

-Measures to be taken to manage traffic impacts associated with construction, operation and rehabilitation of the Project on surrounding roads, including consultation with all agricultural landholders within 2 km of the Project Area to understand where, when and how the local road network is used for the transport of machinery and stock, and strategies to reduce impacts of traffic associated with the Project and Project Infrastructure on the use of the local road network by agricultural users and public transport (including school buses) users.
+Measures to be taken to manage traffic impacts associated with construction, operation and rehabilitation of the Project on surrounding roads, including consultation with all agricultural landholders within a minimum of 5 km of the Project Area to understand where, when and how the local road network is used for the transport of machinery and stock, and strategies to reduce impacts of traffic associated with the Project and Project Infrastructure on the use of the local road network by agricultural users and public transport (including school buses) users.

 Inspection